stuffihavemade/demeter/README.markdown

           demeter :address => :default, :animal => :default end

 will cause an error to be raised.
+If the default child object is nil, no messages will be redirected to it.
+This can cause problems with Rails, and the existence of the id method on nil.

 Delegate allows redirecting an incoming message to another message.
 For example,